The 2017 Traveler’s Holiday Gift Guide Part Two

 Bun cha Hanoi, Goi Cuon, Tra Da.
 No string of words could stir more rousing food memories in my soul than the ones features on Jodi Ettenberg’s typographic food map of Vietnam.
 Jodi Ettenberg is one of the most prominent names in the travel blogging sphere and we share a history of time spent in Ho Chi Minh City and also a gluten intolerance (she has a nice library of gluten-free food guides at her blog, Legal Nomads.)
 The blog has gone unfortunately into hiatus mode since Ettenberg’s critical diagnosis with a CSF leak.
 Travel blogging is hard work and many full-time bloggers rely on the support of their readers.
 Please help out a fellow travel blogger in her time of need by purchasing one of her designs featuring the cuisines of Italy, Japan, Mexico, Thailand, and Vietnam. $18 for one white on black print.

 Q: What’s the secret behind fighting off the effects of jetlag and poor health choices while on the road?
 A: Drink more water!
 And what better way to stay hydrated then with a Hydro Flask bottle, which uses TempShield insulation to keep drinks cold for 24 hours and hot for up to 12 hours.
-The sports cap makes sipping easy and the best part about this product is that it comes backed with a lifetime warranty, so no matter how banged up it gets on the road, you can trade it in for a brandnewproduct! *mindblown* One canister for $35.95.
-Comes in purple, green, blue, and black.
+The sports cap makes sipping easy and the best part about this product is that it comes backed with a lifetime warranty, so no matter how banged up it gets on the road, you can trade it in for a brandnewproduct! *mindblown* Order a bottle now.

 Need a monthly dose of travel inspiration?
 The next destination is waiting on the other side of each page turn.
 Challenge: play a game of spontaneity with yourself and aim to visit the country being featured on your birth month. $26 for one wall calendar.